Alumni & Former Faculty

 C. Clauss

-1991-1993 research topic: Arcjet operations & PEPL build-up status: electric propulsion engineer at the Atlantic Research Corporation
+status: Electric propulsion engineer at the Atlantic Research Corporation